Riverscapes/ConfinementTool/UC1476_Help/README - The help file appears empty.txt

    Don't know why this happens but it means that the file appears blank when you open it.

 5] To unblock the CHM file go to file explorer locate the CHM file, then right click on it and go to properties.
-Under the general tab you will see a UNBLOCK button, click on that to unblock it.
+Under the general tab you will see a UNBLOCK button, click on that to unblock it then press OK.
 You will only ever need to do this once.

 6] To open the CHM file simply double click on it